aster4298/solarsystem.github.io/README.md

 1. Clone the Repository from github .
 2. open the index.html file in your local browser.
-3. Enjoy the Neumorphic calculators.
+3. Enjoy the solar system.

 License :